 Expect to get some videos of the kids identifying different joints and such when I put together my mummification post.
 Right now the chicken mummy is sitting in a bag and slowly dehydrating.

-Next we went through and put together a paper skeleton (the ones we used I found among my files from teaching, here’s a similar skeleton printable I found).
-I had originally thought they’d glue it onto black paper for a cool effect, but the kids all took one look at it, and dragged out the brads, and put together their very own skeleton puppet.
+Next, we went through and put together a paper skeleton (the ones we used I found among my files from teaching, here’s a similar skeleton printable I found).
+I had originally thought they’d glue it onto black paper for a cool effect, but the kids all took one look at it, dragged out the brads, and put together their very own skeleton puppet.
 I had to rather laugh because I’d nearly printed it on cardstock so they could do that, but thought, “No, they’ll like this version.”
 Shows what I know.

-Finally we played a game I’ve been hiding for 3 years (we played it once when the boys were in kinder, but a piece broke and I never opened the replacement copy): Skeletons In The Closet Game.
+Finally, we played a game I’ve been hiding for 3 years (we played it once when the boys were in kinder, but a piece broke and I never opened the replacement copy): Skeletons In The Closet Game.
 Can I just say it was a huge hit!
 I love that it has several ways to play.

 The variation we played was just an identifying game.
 They spun it, and had to correctly name the piece, then find it amongst the skeleton pieces.